4 ways to bring joy to your home

 All of us tend to focus on what we don’t have instead of what we do have.
 By doing so, we become bitter, jealous, and depressed women.
 Now if you actually enjoy being bitter and depressed, you just go right on concentrating on what’s wrong in your life.
 However, there is a better way to live.
 God recommends it in the Bible.
 It’s called being thankful for what you do have.
 1 Thessalonians 5:18 tells us to “give thanks in all circumstances”.
 This means disciplining your mind to focus on what is good and right and beautiful.
 God puts it this way in Philippians 4:8 “whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”

 Do you have shelter and plenty of food to eat each day?
 Wow!
 You’re in the top 10% of the entire world!
 Do you have someone in your life (husband, mother, friend, child) who loves you?
 Wonderful!
 Do your legs and hands work?
 Can you see, hear, and taste?
 Thank God for the health that not everyone enjoys.
-Has God made himself known to you and drawn your heart to him?
+Has God made himself known to you and drawn your heart to Him?
 Awesome!
-That means he thinks you’re special and he decided before the beginning of the world to select you to adopt as his child!
+That means He thinks you’re special and He decided before the beginning of the world to select you to adopt as His child!

 Yes, there is a time to grieve losses in our lives.
 But we can’t stay camped out there!
 Let’s make a concerted effort to focus our minds on being thankful.
 Little by little, you may find your joy returning, even during hard times.